Mikhail Popkov: Investigation, arrest, trial, and sentencing

-Russian police were involved in the search for one perpetrator as slain women were discovered in the mid-1990s, killed by similar methods.
+Russian police were involved in the search for one perpetrator as during this time (mid-1990s) the slain women were discovered killed by similar methods.
 Despite extensive inquiries and testimonies from surviving victims, Popkov eluded police for two decades.
 However, investigators discovered a pattern: tracks from a Lada 4×4, an off-road vehicle used by law enforcement, were found at numerous crime scenes.
-DNA testings of 3,500 current and former policemen in Irkutsk in 2012 facilitated Popkov's capture that same year.
+DNA testing of 3,500 current and former policemen in Irkutsk in 2012 facilitated Popkov's capture that same year.
 In January 2015, he was sentenced to life in prison for 22 murders and two attempted murders.

 Subsequent confessions

-Two years later, Popkov confessed to 59 additional killings, a total victim count which surpasses those of Russian serial killers Andrei Chikatilo and Alexander Pichushkin.
-On 10 December 2018, after a trial in the regional court of Irkutsk in Siberia, he was convicted of 56 further murders; the three other alleged killings could not be confirmed due to lack of evidence.
+Two years later, Popkov confessed to 59 additional killings, a total victim count which surpasses that of more notorious Russian serial killers such as Andrei Chikatilo and Alexander Pichushkin.
+On 10 December 2018, after a trial in the regional court of Irkutsk in Siberia, he was convicted of 56 further murders; the three remaining alleged killings could not be confirmed due to lack of evidence.
 He was given a second life sentence.

 In July 2020, Popkov confessed to two more killings, bringing the total number of admitted victims to 83.

 He was found guilty of two killings on 4 June 2021, and sentenced to an additional 9 years and 8 months in prison.
-In November 2023, he was found guilty of three more killings and sentenced to 10 years.
+In November 2023, he was found guilty of three more killings and sentenced to a further 10 years.